Get

 So, you know your cat loves fish, but she seems to be drawn to that shrimp you’re enjoying.
 Naturally, this will lead to your wondering if cats can eat shrimp.

 Is shrimp safe for your cat to eat?
 The short answer is, absolutely!
-Shrimp is safe for your cat to eat, but you should always speak with your vet if you’re considering adding human food to your cat’s diet, and there are a few rules to be aware of.
+Shrimp is safe for your cat to eat, but you should always speak with a vet if you’re considering adding human food to your cat’s diet, and there are a few rules to be aware of.

 divider 3 paws